dwibagus154/post-collab/readme.md

 Cocreate App merupakan sebuah aplikasi berbentuk microservice yang memiliki 2 service utama yaitu AUTH dan POST COLLAB.
 Untuk mengakses 2 service tersebut, diperlukan 2 service tambahan yaitu API GATEWAY DAN DISCOVERY SERVICE.

+## Fitur
+Epic: CoCreate Membership Enrollment
+List of Stories:
+> Anyone on banking team can join to the CoCreate community using email or social account
+> As a member, they can choose which categories they want
+> As a member, they can give/update their basic profile information

+Epic: CoCreate Membership Enrollment
+List of Stories:
+> As a member, they can see top and trending dashboard for members, contributions and innovations
+> As a member, they can see all relevant posts for their choosen categories
+> As a member, they can see the detail of selected post
+> As a member, they can give comment, like and share the selected post
+> As a member, they can post new article related to new idea/insight/news on particular categories

 ## Instalasi Requirements
 1. JAVA 11
 2. Maven
 3. IntelliJ (opsional)
+4. Kafka

+## PORT
+1. 8080 AUTH
+2. 8081 POSTCOLLAB
+3. 9000 API GATWAY
+4. 8761 DISCOVERY SERVICE

 ## Download Repository